BenraouaneSoufiane/ecommerce-react-tailwind/README.md

-# IT Store
+# Ecommerce with react & tailwind
-Basic IT Store built with Astro & TailwindCSS, only functionalities mentionned in the readme are working live example: https://itstore.cryptocheckout.co
+Basic IT Store built with react & tailwind, not all things are functionable, this is just PoC/sample live example: https://itstore.cryptocheckout.co

 ## Getting started